 Post-traumatic stress disorder (PTSD) is a mental health condition that can develop in response to PTSD causes such as extreme trauma.
-It’s marked by flashbacks, nightmares, and a range of other symptoms.
+To understand the differences between PTSD and trauma, know that PTSD is marked by repeated flashbacks, nightmares, and a range of other symptoms in response to experiencing a trauma.
+A PTSD diagnosis may follow a traumatic event, but not all traumatic events result in PTSD.
 Dealing with PTSD can be challenging, especially if you’re trying to do it without therapy or knowledge of self-help resources that can help.

 We’re offering you research-based information that will allow you to understand what you’re experiencing if you’re living with this potentially debilitating condition.
 The more you know about the different types of PTSD and how to deal with PTSD triggers, the better equipped you’ll be to navigate your way toward improved mental health and increased well-being.

 You can learn how to deal with PTSD with the right information and support.
 You can also recover from your traumatic experience and return to living the full, happy, peaceful life you once knew.
 Use the 15 tips below on dealing with PTSD to get started on your journey today.

 “It’s important to learn about the impact of trauma and what a diagnosis of PTSD means.
 Not everyone who has had an experience of trauma will meet criteria for PTSD.
 In some instances, there can be a delayed reaction to trauma which might lead to a PTSD diagnosis some time after the trauma has occurred.”Talkspace therapist Bisma Anwar, MA, MSc, LMHC